 Within practical lessons, students will cover a range of practical areas that are tailored to the student's needs.
+Some examples of the practical activities covered are: badminton, netball, football, trampolining, table tennis and athletics.

 Students will complete two examinations at the end of Year 11, both worth 30% of the final GCSE.
 The examinations include a combination of multiple choice, short answer and extended answer questions.